 Pearl Pirie, author of Mammals of Hoarfrost, is Canadian.
 Her writing was recently published in ditch, anthology 4 (canadian) (innovative poets), PRECIPICe, Dandelion, This Magazine, unarmed, 1cent and Lantern: A Teacher’s Guide to Writing Haiku and Related Literary Forms.
 Thirsts, now a book, won the 2011 Robert Kroetsch Award for innovative Poetry.
 For more information, browse www.pearlpirie.com.

-Rufo Quintavalle, author of Dog, cock, ape and viper, was born in London in 1978 and lives in Paris.
+Rufo Quintavalle, author of both moral hazard and the chemical sweats and Dog, cock, ape and viper, was born in London in 1978 and lives in Paris.
 He is the author of the chapbooks Make Nothing Happen (Oystercatcher Press, 2009) and Liquiddity (Oystercatcher Press, 2011).
 He is poetry editor for the webzine nthposition.

 Freke Räihä, author and translator of Standard Form for Language Resentment, is mainly preoccupied with structures and patterns; curating and transgressing literature and also the embedding and dissolving of its hierarchies.

 R L Raymond, author of Weakdays, is a writer from London, Ontario.
 His poems and stories have appeared in dozens of literary and underground journals.
 When not writing, he runs PigeonBike Press.
 He holds an MA in English Literature from the University of Western Ontario.